Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Businesses of all sizes choose to use a PEO for many reasons, a few of which include:

-• Freedom to focus on business growth: HR, benefits, and payroll administration are all essential business functions, but they take time and resources that could be used on more strategic initiatives.
+• Freedom To Focus On Business Growth: HR, benefits, and payroll administration are essential business functions, but they consume time and resources that could be directed toward more strategic initiatives.

-• Regulatory compliance: PEOs help businesses monitor and adapt to changes involving local, state, and federal regulations; healthcare reform; COBRA; and minimum wage requirements, as well as state unemployment insurance.
+• Regulatory Compliance: PEOs help businesses stay current with changes in local, state, and federal regulations, healthcare reform, COBRA, minimum wage requirements, and state unemployment insurance.

-• Employee relations support: PEOs can assist businesses to think strategically about each touchpoint of the employee life cycle, including hiring and recruiting, creating job descriptions, onboarding, training and development, employee handbooks, and performance management.
+• Employee Relations Support: PEOs can help businesses approach each touchpoint of the employee life cycle strategically, including hiring and recruiting, creating job descriptions, onboarding, training and development, employee handbooks, and performance management.

 Things To Consider With a PEO